 International exchanges and partnerships have revealed that, for various reasons, foreigners are interested in French and European Union Law.
 For both students and professionals knowledge of French and European Union Law could be crucial for a successful career.
 Yet a French Law Degree requires a good level in the French language.

-For the first time UCP’s School of Law offers a unique national degree in French and European Union Law taught in English.
+For the first time UCP’s School of Law offers a unique degree in French and European Union Law taught in English.
 It is aimed at graduates from non French jurisdictions and foreign professionals settled in France or doing business with French partners eager to acquire a strong background in French and European Union Law.

 Applicants may undertake the two distinct semesters over a period of two different academic years.
 Students who enrol and succeed in only one semester will receive a University Certificate.

 Classes and seminars are taught by academics and by practising lawyers or other professionals.
 The advantage of such an association is to offer students real contacts both inside the School of Law and among the legal community.
 Some seminars are taught by and within international firms based in Paris

 To ensure quality, the Degree is selective and designed for law students who have a high level of legal studies and a very good level of the English language.

 The LL.M. programme in French and European Law taught in English offers two specializations:

 We recommend very strongly reading the detailed presentation before applying to our LL.M./Master program.

 The dual LL.M./Master programme is an exciting new venture which brings together two dynamic and highly rated law schools of University of Cergy-Pontoise-France (UCP) and University of Dundee-Scotland (UoD).